magento/catalog-storefront/dev/docs/onboarding/Local-Install.md

 ## Project installation

 Mentioned repositories should be installed.
 Use correspond repositories from `magento/partners-magento2{ee|b2b}` to install Enterprise/B2B editions.
-`data-solutions-services-id` and `magento-services-connector` may be skip because they required only for some edge cases and will be eliminated in a future.
-If you need to run `bin/magento setup:di:compile` need to install there dependencies as well.

 Run composer to install dependencies.
 ```